tamberg/pi-cam/README.md

 - [Micro USB power adapter](https://www.pi-shop.ch/raspberry-pi-12-5w-micro-usb-power-supply-2255)

 ## Set up the SD card
-> Note: Your computer has to be in the same Wi-Fi network

 On your computer

 - Install _Pi Imager_ from https://www.raspberrypi.com/software/